hytechclub/web-101/Week03/PizzaWebsiteFollowAlong.md

 # Pizza Website: Follow-Along Activity
 Alfredo's Pizza Cafe has some great pizza, but unfortunately their technological prowess is not so great.
 They need your help to create their website!
-They want to provide some information about their restuarants, along with an order form so customers can order pies online.
+They want to provide some information about their restaurants, along with an order form so customers can order pies online.

 ## Setup
 1. Create a new `.html` file
 1. Add the `html` tags (opening and closing)
 1. Add the `body` tags within the `html` tags

-## Adding the basics
+## Adding the Basics
 1. Add an `h1` header that says "Alfredo's Pizza Cafe" within the `body`
 1. Under the `h1`, add an `img` of the pizza (set the `src` attribute to "https://i.imgur.com/v4GLRqb.jpg")
 1. Under the `img`, add a `p` that says "WE'RE NOT FINE DINING; WE'RE JUST FINE FOOD!"